-A federal grand injury indicted Anthony Bennett on Wednesday.
+A federal grand injury indicted Anthony Bennett last week.
 He's accused of killing Carnel Chamberlain, whose badly burned remains were found June 28 under the boy's home near Mt.
 Pleasant.

 Authorities discovered the remains after a weeklong search on the Saginaw Chippewa Indian reservation.

-Defense lawyer Anthony Chambers says the murder charge is not a surprise.
+Last week, Defense lawyer Anthony Chambers said the murder charge is not a surprise.
 He says he plans to fight the charges.

 If convicted of first-degree murder, Bennett faces a mandatory term of life imprisonment.

 Copyright 2012 WNEM (Meredith Corporation.)
 All rights reserved.
 The Associated Press contributed to this report.

 ObitMichigan.com is dedicated to delivering immediate, up-to-date information on obituaries 24 hours a day, 7 days a week to families and friends in Mid-Michigan.
 Death notices are displayed during theMore >